bronson/gird/README.md

   * Does Git suffer the same issues or is it just sharness?
   * sharness's error is also very wrong: `sharness.sh: eval: line 383: syntax error`
   * this test-results directory is out of hand. is that sharness's fault?
-* The .t extension appears to be reserved for Perl.
-Maybe use .sh like Git does, or just .test?

 Non-features: